August 28, 2024

 CNC lathe

 The lathe is a processing method for rotating workpieces.
 The fixed longitudinal and horizontal tool movement processes circles and faces.
-It can be placed outside to turn axles, placed in the center of rotation to drill holes, and placed inside to process inner walls.
-Controlling the linkage between the tool and the workpiece rotation can turn threads, and making the tool larger can turn irregular shapes on the shaft.
+It can turn axles, drill holes, process inner walls, cut threads with tool-workpiece rotation linkage, and turn irregular shapes with a larger tool.

 Milling machine